English vocabulary for Texas Holdem poker exercise part 2

 Close

-5. When a player gambles/puts into the pot more chips/money than the players before him or her have done, is called
+When a player gambles/puts into the pot more chips/money than the players before them have done, they

 Raise: